OpenIPC/.github/profile/README.md

 ## Alternative open firmware for your IP camera  [![Telegram](https://openipc.org/images/telegram_button.svg)][telegram]
 _(based on Buildroot)_

-OpenIPC is an open source operating system from the [open community](opencollective) targeting for IP cameras with ARM and MIPS processors from several manufacturers in order to replace that closed, opaque, insecure, often abandoned and unsupported firmware pre-installed by a vendor.
+OpenIPC is an open source operating system from the [open community][opencollective] targeting for IP cameras with ARM and MIPS processors from several manufacturers in order to replace that closed, opaque, insecure, often abandoned and unsupported firmware pre-installed by a vendor.